 Tinea pedis presents in two readily distinguishable clinical forms, acute and chronic.
 Both are contagious, contracted by contact with arthrospores shed by infected individuals onto the floors of swimming pool facilities, locker rooms, etc. The acute form is usually caused by Trichophyton mentagrophytes, var. interdigitale, and the chronic form by Trichophyton rubrum.

 Clinical features — Attacks of acute tinea pedis are self-limited, intermittent, and recurrent.
 They often follow activities that cause the feet to sweat.
 Acute tinea pedis begins with the appearance of intensely pruritic, sometimes painful, erythematous vesicles or bullae between the toes or on the soles, frequently extending up the instep (picture 6A-B).
 The disease may be unilateral or bilateral.
 Secondary staphylococcal infections with lymphangitis often complicate the picture.

 Secondary eruptions at distant sites may occur simultaneously due to a presumed immunologic reaction to the fungus.
 This is a sterile vesicular eruption that often occurs on the palms and fingers, referred to as a dermatophytid reaction.
 This improves as the primary infection is treated.
 (See 'Dermatophytid (id) reactions' below.)

-Diagnosis — The history and clinical picture combination is characteristic, but dyshidrotic eczema can resemble acute tinea pedis, and the diagnosis should be confirmed by KOH examination of scrapings from the lesions (picture 7A-B).
+Diagnosis — The history and clinical picture combination is characteristic, but dyshidrotic eczema can resemble acute tinea pedis, and the diagnosis should be confirmed by potassium hydroxide (KOH) examination of scrapings from the lesions (picture 7A-B).
 The roof of a vesicle can provide an adequate specimen.
 Culture on Sabouraud's medium is also helpful in difficult cases.

 Chronic tinea pedis